nervous-energy/connells-readme/README.md

 ```

 I couldn't see it at the time, but he was on to something.
 The problem *was* complex, with lots of details, numbers and plot twists.
 But on another, deeper level, it was quite simple: the patient will die if they can't breath or if their blood pressure crashes.
-In crisis, I was being reminded of the basics: airway, breathing, circulation.
+In a crisis I was being reminded of the basics: airway, breathing, circulation.

 \* *Except for scrub pants in the OR, the only time I saw him wearing trousers was when he had to give evidence in Coronor's court.*